Refrigerant Transition and Recovery Certification

-This 21 hour refrigerant certification course will include training in air distribution, compressors, condensers, evaporators, system components, air conditioning, heat transfer and distribution, tools, controls, and troubleshooting.
-You will be prepared to succesfully pass four areas of certification.
+This 21 hour refrigerant certification course will include the areas outlined below and will prepare you to successfully pass four areas of certification.
 They are:

 EPA ACT 608 Certifications for Servicing Air Conditioning and Refrigeration Systems